 Hello, I’ve got a question for you; do you like Figs?
-In our house opinion is divided – so I, being a massive lover of Figs, fresh or dried, was sneaky – I made these Walnut Fig Oat Cookies and I kinda forgot to tell everyone what was in them!
+Because in our house opinion is divided.
+So I, being a massive lover of Figs, fresh or dried, was sneaky and made these Walnut Fig Oat Cookies.
+Also I kinda forgot to tell everyone what was in them!
 I’m very naughty, I know.
 Guess what happened?

 Everyone liked them!
 Now there are distinct Fig haters in our home, I mean they are very vocal when I bite into a perfectly ripe fresh Fig, or snack on a pack of dried Figs. I totally get that Figs have more of a distinct texture maybe than taste ( the inside of a fresh Fig described to me, as looking like raw flesh, very vocal ).
 So, loving them as I do – both Figs and our children – I thought I’d see if I could unite them, if only once AND I did!

-Our children, like most I suspect, love cookies – with chocolate in or on them.
-Preferably both!!
-I’m more your fruit and nut (case!) girl.
+Our children, like most I suspect, love cookies, especially those with chocolate in or on them.
+Preferably both!
+While I’m more your fruit and nut (case) girl.
 So when I’m baking it’s nice to branch out with flavour combinations.
 In doing so, I’m also, hopefully, educating taste buds.
 Am I alone in this quest?

 I’ve always cooked our children the same food as for hubby and me.
-When they we’re little I would ‘water-down’ with added veg – carrots in Spag Bol. etc. With the odd exception they have grown up eating Wholemeal bread, curries, salads (with all manner of ingredients), in fact all of the foods we eat.
-So we all sit at the table and eat and enjoy the same meal together.
+When they we’re little I would ‘water-down’ with added veg.
+For example, carrots in spaghetti bolognaise.
+With the odd exception they have grown up eating Wholemeal bread, curries, salads (with all manner of ingredients), in fact all of the foods we eat.
+Also we all sit at the table and eat and enjoy the same meal together.

 Anyway, I knew Figs would be pushing it.
-Not knowing they were eating chopped, dried Figs, allowed them to taste without prejudice.
+Because, not knowing they were eating chopped, dried Figs, allowed them to taste without prejudice.
 I’m not silly, I realise the chocolate option would win, hands down, every time, given the choice – I also know that Walnut Fig Oat Cookies would be munched, if there was no choice!
-Balance is everything!!!
+Balance is everything!

 225g/8oz Unsalted Butter – room temp.